Resonance Disorders

 Linguistic Considerations

-Clinicians must take into account the norms of a particular language spoken and consider linguistic variance and/or influence when evaluating an individual's speech for signs of resonance disorder.
+Clinicians must consider the norms of a particular language spoken as well as linguistic variance and/or influence when evaluating an individual’s speech for signs of resonance disorder.

-Individuals who speak a dialect or whose speech is influenced by native languages other than English may speak with a different tone or nasality than native English speakers or speakers of Standard English dialect.
-These differences (e.g., glottalized tones or nasalized vowels) may affect perceptual judgements of nasality.
-Consequently, clinicians who are unfamiliar with the linguistic characteristics of the individual's dialect or accent may have difficulty distinguishing a resonance difference from a resonance disorder (Lee, Brown, & Gibbon, 2008).
+Individuals who speak a dialect or whose speech is influenced by native languages other than English may speak with a different tone or nasality than native English speakers or speakers of Mainstream American English dialect.
+These differences (e.g., glottalized tones or nasalized vowels) may affect perceptual judgments of nasality.
+Consequently, clinicians who are unfamiliar with the linguistic characteristics of the individual’s dialect or accent may have difficulty distinguishing a resonance difference from a resonance disorder (Bae et al., 2020; Velik et al., 2019).

-Regardless of the language spoken, vowels (particularly high vowels) and pressure consonants are most vulnerable to velopharyngeal dysfunction.
-Clinicians need to consider the presence and frequency of occurrence of these sounds in a particular language, as well as the degree of nasality produced by typical speakers of that language (Cordero, 2008; Willadsen & Henningsson, 2011).
-The presence of lexical tones (e.g., in tonal languages such as Cantonese) should also be taken into consideration when assessing possible VPD (Cordero, 2008).
+Regardless of the language spoken, vowels (particularly high vowels) and pressure consonants are most vulnerable to VPD.
+Clinicians need to consider the presence and frequency of occurrence of these sounds in a particular language, as well as the degree of nasality produced by typical speakers of that language (Cordero, 2008; Lee et al., 2008; Willadsen & Henningsson, 2011).
+The presence of lexical tones (e.g., in tonal languages such as Cantonese) should also be taken into consideration when assessing possible VPD (Cordero, 2008), as tonal languages have been shown to present with different levels of nasalance compared to nontonal languages (see V. T. Nguyen et al., 2019, and D. M. Nguyen et al., 2021, for examples).

-See ASHA's Practice Portal page on Cultural Responsiveness and ASHA's resource Phonemic Inventories Across Languages for additional support.
+See ASHA’s Practice Portal page on Cultural Responsiveness and ASHA’s resource on phonemic inventories and cultural and linguistic information across languages for additional support.

-Individuals who are deaf or hard of hearing often exhibit resonance disorders characterized by hypernasality or hyponasality, mixed resonance, or cul-de-sac resonance.
-In most cases, these resonance problems result from poor control of the VP valve due to the lack of auditory feedback.
+There is no “one size fits all” communication approach for those who are identified as deaf and hard of hearing.
+Language may be manual (e.g., American Sign Language), spoken (oral/aural), or both (total communication).
+Individuals identified as deaf and hard of hearing who chose spoken language for communication can exhibit resonance disorders characterized by hypernasality or hyponasality, mixed resonance, or cul-de-sac resonance.
+In most cases, these resonance problems result from poor control of the VP valve due to limited auditory feedback as a result of the hearing loss.
 Despite having normal structure and muscle movement, the VP valve may lack rhythm and timing.
-These individuals may have speech characteristics including abnormal resonance on vowels and nasal consonants (Coelho, Medved, & Brasolotto, 2015).
+These individuals may have speech characteristics including abnormal resonance on vowels and nasal consonants (Coelho et al., 2015).
 It is important that other anatomical causes of resonance disorder be ruled out, particularly if hearing loss is secondary to a syndrome.
+Please see ASHA’s Practice Portal page on Language and Communication of Deaf and Hard of Hearing Children for further information on this population.

 See the Treatment section of the Velopharyngeal Dysfunction Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective, as they relate to resonance disorders.

-Consistent with the WHO (2001) framework, treatment is designed to
+Consistent with the World Health Organization (2001) framework, treatment is designed to

 • capitalize on strengths and address weaknesses related to underlying structures and functions that affect resonance and articulation;